When honesty and self-sacrifice break down communication, can John salvage his marriage?

 The car lurched forward, slapping her door closed.
 John drove away.

 "Why, John?"
 He pushed the accelerator.
 "One little lie is all it would've—"

 The stop sign came at him too fast.
-He swerved to avoid hitting a young man in a hoody crossing the street, and stopped halfway in the intersection.
+He swerved to avoid a young man in a hoody crossing the street and stopped halfway through the intersection.